cmmiller26/ai-fun-token-wheel/docs/DEPLOYMENT.md

 The project includes a GitHub Actions workflow that automatically:

 1. Builds the unified Docker image (frontend + backend)
+2. Uses the `HF_TOKEN` repository secret to include both GPT-2 and Llama 3.2 1B
-2. Pushes it to GitHub Container Registry with tags for both the commit SHA and `main`
+3. Pushes it to GitHub Container Registry with tags for both the commit SHA and `main`

 This happens on every push to the main branch.

+**Setting up HF_TOKEN for GitHub Actions:**

+1. Get your HuggingFace token from <https://huggingface.co/settings/tokens>
+2. Accept the Llama 3.2 1B license at <https://huggingface.co/meta-llama/Llama-3.2-1B>
+3. Go to your repository → Settings → Secrets and variables → Actions
+4. Click "New repository secret"
+5. Name: `HF_TOKEN`
+6. Value: Your HuggingFace token
+7. Click "Add secret"

+The workflow will automatically use this secret during Docker builds to include both models.

 ### Using Pre-built Images